QuantileFilterGroup/QuantileFilter/README.md

 ## Installation & Run

 QuantileFilter can run on both Windows and Linux platforms.
-Navigate to the QuantileFilter directory using the command cd QuantileFilter and execute either make.bat or make.sh to compile QuantileFilter.
+Navigate to the QuantileFilter directory using the command `cd QuantileFilter` and execute either `make.bat` or `make.sh` to compile QuantileFilter.

-If you want to test different algorithms or different parameters for QuantileFilter, navigate to the respective subdirectory until you find runall.bat or runall.sh to compile and run it.
+If you want to test different algorithms or different parameters for QuantileFilter, navigate to the respective subdirectory until you find `runall.bat` or `runall.sh` to compile and run it.
 You may need to prepare test data yourself and modify the default input and output file names in the code to ensure smooth execution.
-After running runall, you can use painter.py or mypainter.py in the parent directory to generate images.
+After running `runall`, you can use `painter.py` or `mypainter.py` in the parent directory to generate images.

 ## Reference